electronicayciencia/wPi_soft_i2c/README.md

 These are some files that you can use as a quick start guide.

+If you want to compile and run them, make sure you modify i2c_init line to match your pin numbers.

 #### [scan.c](scan.c)

 This is a I2C scanner.
 It just tries every I2C address from 0 to 128 and test the acknowledge.